-Also, if you rent out a room or parking space, make sure you have clear agreement from your landlord, or that your mortgage provider allows such money-making projects.
+Also, if you rent out a room or parking space, make sure you have a clear agreement from your landlord or that your mortgage provider allows such money-making projects.

-If you have looked at all the above ideas and options, there are going to be times when a quick loan is a good solution.
+If you have looked at all the above ideas and options, there will be times when a quick loan is a good solution.

 This is especially true if a shortfall in your available cash could leave your family miserable, hungry or unable to carry out simple everyday tasks like travelling to work or washing clothes.

 There are times when getting some outside advice with money management can make your life easier and avoid debt situations.

 However, sometimes getting an instant short term loan takes the pressure off you just long enough to put everything back into place and get you back on track with monthly outgoings.

 However, even when getting cash fast is a wise move, you still need to avoid quick loans with unapproved lenders!

 Taking out payday loans or instant credit deals with some companies can mean high interest rates and crippling repayment terms.
 As a result, your dream solution can become a financial nightmare.